Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 ```
 # 3.10.20.1 - Internet Communication settings

-## 3.10.20.1.2 - Ensure 'Turn off downloading of print drivers over HTTP' is set to 'Enabled'
+## 3.10.20.1.2 - 'Turn off downloading of print drivers over HTTP' is set to 'Enabled'

 >[!NOTE]
 >This policy setting controls whether the computer can download print driver packages